Why pursue a Chemistry degree at Rutgers-Camden?

 How are M.S. students funded?

 Domestic M.S. students are eligible for financial aid, and students who are not residents of New Jersey are eligible for a scholarship to cover the difference between in-state and out-of-state tuition.
 International students are eligible for the International Chancellor’s Graduate Scholarship.
 It is also common for M.S. students to be hired as a part-time assistant in a research laboratory or as a part-time assistant in a teaching laboratory.
 More on funding through the Graduate School is available here and here.
+Contact Rutgers-Camden’s Financial Aid Office for details about financial aid.
 External funding from scientific societies is also an option: The American Chemical Society Grants Fellowship and Scholarships and the American Academy of Forensic Sciences, Forensic Science Foundation Grants are two examples of professional societies interested in funding students.

 I am a current or prospective graduate student and I have specific questions about the sequence of courses I should take.
 Whom do I contact for more information?

 See “Our Courses” for a list of graduate courses, which includes information on all pre-requisites, or visit the “Our Programs” page and click on your program of interest to see the requirements and recommended sequence of courses for your program of interest.
-Contact Dr. Hao Zhu, our Graduate Program Director, with specific questions.
+Contact Dr. David Salas de la Cruz, our Graduate Program Director, with specific questions.

 I am interested in a Ph.D..
 Where do I find information on this?